jill-augustine/jill-augustine.github.io/projects/shiny.md

 ---
 layout: project
-title: A Data Exploration Web App
+title: A Data Exploration App
 ---

 If what you read below interests you, download the repository [here](https://github.com/jill-augustine/dataEx_Shiny) which includes the code used to create the app as well as sample datasets.